 NodeA Cannot Establish TCP Connection (Port 7800 by Default) to NodeB

 TCP connection is used for asynchronous messaging.
-When the NodeB can't send/receive asynchronous messages, the other nodes aren't notified about started/finished jobs, so a parent jobflow running on NodeA keeps waiting for the event from NodeB.
-A heart-beat is vital for meaningful load-balancing, the same check-task mentioned above also checks a heart-beat from all Cluster nodes.
+When the NodeB can’t send/receive asynchronous messages, the other nodes aren’t notified about started/finished jobs, so a parent jobflow running on NodeA keeps waiting for the event from NodeB.
+A heart-beat is vital for meaningful load-balancing, the same check-task mentioned above also checks the heart-beat from all Cluster nodes.

 Time-line describing the scenario:

-60s NodeA uses the last available NodeB heart-beat
+60s - NodeA uses the last available NodeB heart-beat;

-status of NodeA or NodeB (the one with shorter uptime) is changed to
+the status of NodeA or NodeB (the one with shorter uptime) is changed to

 The following configuration properties set the time intervals mentioned above:

-Periodicity of Cluster node checks, in milliseconds.
+The periodicity of Cluster node checks, in milliseconds.

-Periodicity of heart-beat messages, in milliseconds.
+The periodicity of heart-beat messages, in milliseconds.

 A heart-beat may occasionally be sent more often than specified by